damla-bortucen/book-recommender/README.md

 A semantic book recommendation engine that takes a natural-language prompt (e.g. *"A book to teach children about nature"*) and returns matching books by searching over their descriptions with vector embeddings.
-Results can be narrowed by category (fiction / nonfiction) and re-ranked by emotional tone, all through an interactive Gradio dashboard.
+Results can be narrowed by category (fiction / nonfiction) and re-ranked by emotional tone.
+You can also pick three books you like and get a recommendation in the same vein — all through an interactive Gradio dashboard.

 ### Dataset
 - Explored the [`dylanjcastillo/7k-books-with-metadata`](https://www.kaggle.com/datasets/dylanjcastillo/7k-books-with-metadata)